sergienkoanna777/InShape/README.md

 # InShape

-InShape - is a full-stack web application for coaches and athletes.
-After loggin user can search different exercises, create your own workout and take notes.
+InShape is a full-stack web application for coaches and athletes.
+After logging in, the user can search different exercises, create their own workout and notes.

 ## Built with
 - ### Frontend